What is Growth Equity?

 Uses of Growth Equity

-Growth capital is utilized by businesses in a way to subsidize the expansion of their operations, entrance into new markets, and acquisitions to boost the company’s revenues and profitability.
-At the same time, growth equity investors benefit from the high growth potential and moderate risk of the investments.
+Growth capital is utilized by businesses to subsidize the expansion of their operations, entrance into new markets, and acquisitions to boost the company’s revenues and profitability.
+Growth equity investors benefit from the high growth potential and moderate risk of the investments.

 Growth equity deals generally imply minority investments.
 Such deals are commonly executed using preferred shares.
 Note that growth equity investors tend to prefer companies with low leverage or no debt at all.